 Before I started Executive Coaching for a Japanese organization, I asked, “Do you want me to show up my normal Western direct self or adjust my communication to less direct?”
 Their reply: “We want you to be direct, because our leaders work in a global environment.”
 If I had not asked, I could have lost business if I was too direct, they were not expecting or wanting that, and I could have been viewed as rude and offensive.
 Also if I had not asked and decided without communicating to adjust my communication to less direct, that would not have been what they hired me for and again, I could have lost the business.

 2 key points:

 1. Find out what your client/customer/stakeholder’s cultural preference is on the Communication Directometer™: how direct to be in your communication.
 How?
 Ask them as well as learn about their culture.
 Note: our Culturally Intelligent Mentor Coaching + Certificate participants say it takes them the full 3 months of our program to fully integrate this in their coaching, as they had not been trained in it previously.
 Antonia Bowring mentions this in her Forbes article, “The Question that Changes Everything”.
-Find out more in our Unlock Potential Strategy Session!
+Find out more in an Unlock Potential Strategy Session!

 This is also true of corporate culture: check out the preferred Communication Directometer™ when you join a new team, organization, or begin working with a new client, or are designing a product or service for your market.